cleverpush/cleverpush-developer-docs/docs/sdks/cordova/capacitor_setup.md

       npx cap sync
    ```

-2. Go to your capacitor project's iOS folder and add CleverPush to your Podfile:
+2. Go to your capacitor project's iOS folder and add CleverPush to your `Podfile`:

   ```bash
       pod 'CleverPush'